viur-framework/logics/README.md

 - Dynamic and automatic value conversion
   - e.g. the content of strings is automatically converted when used in calculations, so `"42" ** 3` produces 74088, and not a TypeError.

+## Building

+Logics is built using the [UniCC LALR(1) Parser Generator](https://github.com/phorward/unicc), which supports generating parsers in multiple target languages.<br>
+UniCC should be compiled from source, as the latest version 1.8 is required.

 ## License